synthiam/E-19_RGB_8x8_Display/README.md

 ## Description

-There are many challenges when bringing a robotics project to market.
-These projects consist of dozens of technologies, each requiring a unique skillset to implement and connect together.
+There are many challenges when bringing robot products to market.
+These products consist of dozens of technologies, each requiring a unique skillset to implement and connect together.
 This leads to one key issue - time.
-The time spent to develop, iterate, and implement every one of these technologies makes robotics projects incredibly expensive and risky to develop.
+The time spent to develop, iterate, and implement every one of these technologies makes robot products incredibly expensive and risky to develop.

 Out of our passion to solve this issue, EZ-Builder was born.
 The EZ-Builder software platform reduces the time it takes to get from idea to implementation.
-It's the leading launch pad for robot builders to quickly apply technologies and businesses to speed up product development and iteration cycles.
+It's the leading launch pad for robot builders to quickly apply technologies to their projects and businesses to speed up product development and iteration cycles.
 Since 2011 we have been listening to the challenges robot builders encounter and continue to provide them with an ever expanding toolbox of solutions.
 Join us on this journey!

 We didn't stop at the software, we also made time saving hardware solutions.
 This RGB Matrix display reference design is one of them.
-It has 64 (8x8) Full color LEDs.
+It has 64 (8x8 matrix) Full color LEDs.
 Each LED can be individually controlled by EZ-builder to form messages, pictures, games, and more!
 A unique feature of this display is that it is a smaller form factor (48x48mm) than common RGB matrix dispalys (60x60mm).
-It also has green LEDs that are bright and vibrant, a feature not found in most displays.
+It's green LEDs are bright and vibrant, a feature not found in most displays.
 We want to share these files with you so you can create your own version for your community and customers to enjoy!

 ## Contents